Home page of Prof. Robert Zydenbos

 Concise information about the course Kannada-I is found here, about the course Kannada-Lektüre is found here.

-All students are advised to read the information about the use of computers.
-Instead of (as previously) in one large file, the information is now divided in three (in German):
+I advise all students to read the information about the use of computers.
+Instead of in one large file (as previously), the information is now divided in three (in German):

 Computerressourcen an der LMU und Computerwahl

 Textverarbeitung: Programme und Formate